Higher education in the Arab world: Global rankings

+Critiques of university rankings

 While university rankings are influential - often being utilized by institutions to develop future policies - and widely discussed by those in academia, many scholars and educators are critical of the rankings' usefulness.
 In general, critics argue that the rankings are highly subjective and the methodologies are faulty.
 Among the most common criticisms of the rankings are: that they rely too heavily on "reputation," a subjective marker that is determined by worldwide surveys of academics and administrators; that many regions of the world outside the U.S. and Western Europe are underrepresented in the surveys; that "research impact" is too focused on quantity of publications and not quality; that student and employer perspectives are notably absent from the ranking methodologies; and that Nobel Prize-winners are given a disproportionate amount of weight in the methodologies (particularly in the ARWU rankings).
 Some scholars and educators in the Arab world have joined in the critique of the rankings, sharing the concern that the supposed "objective" rankings are really quite subjective, and further arguing that the rankings are biased in favor of Western universities.
 Others in the Arab world have pointed to a lack of financial resources (especially outside the Arab States of the Persian Gulf), difficulties publishing research in English-language journals, and the limited ability of Arab scholars to participate in international conferences and collaborations as important factors that explain Arab universities' poor showing in the rankings.
 The fact that Saudi Arabia boasts the top Arab university in each of the three ranking systems is often attributed to high levels of government funding for education, an emphasis on research in the science and engineering fields.

+A review of university ranking methodologies identified limitations.
+Scholars from the Arab region proposed two methods tailored for a global ranking and an Arab ranking.
+They argue that current frameworks bias outcomes against Arab institutions and call for re-calibrating indicator weights to reflect institutional differences.
+The proposals seek adjustments to metrics and weighting to enable more comparable assessments.